lazydancer/pricebook-asmp-server/API_INTERFACE.md

 - Error cases return `400` (validation) or `409` (duplicate data).

 ## POST /v1/scan-waystone
 Appends a single waystone observation captured when the UI opens.
 This endpoint enriches metadata (name/owner) without wiping chunk-level shop state.
-UI reports create or refresh entries in `latest_waystones`; chunk scans only remove waystones that go missing.
+UI reports create or refresh entries in the `waystones` table; chunk scans only mark waystones as historical when they disappear.
 The server records the receipt timestamp automatically.

 ### Request Body
 ```json